Functions guide

 2. Your app stores the resulting `connectionId`.

-3. You deploy functions for the integration.
+3. You enable or deploy functions for the integration.

 4. Nango runs the function on demand, on a schedule, from an external webhook, or after a connection lifecycle event.